Searches for heavy neutrinos at a 3 TeV CLIC in fat jet final states: Collider simulation and analysis

-Figure~\ref{fig6} compares our results with these previous constraints and includes FCC-hh projections~\cite{Pascoli:2018heg} for $pp\to 2\mu \ell_X$ processes (30~fb$^{-1}$) as a hadron collider benchmark.
-For direct comparison with previous CLIC studies~\cite{Chakraborty:2018khw,Mekala:2022cmm}, we adopt identical accelerator parameters: $\sqrt{s} = 3~\text{TeV}$, $\mathcal{L} = 4~\text{ab}^{-1}$, and $(P_{e^+}, P_{e^-}) = (0, -80\%)$ beam polarization.
+Figure~\ref{fig6} compares our results in Case 1 with these previous constraints and includes FCC-hh projections~\cite{Pascoli:2018heg} for $pp\to 2\mu \ell_X$ processes (30~fb$^{-1}$) as a hadron collider benchmark.
+For direct comparison with previous CLIC studies~\cite{Chakraborty:2018khw,Mekala:2022cmm}, we adopt identical accelerator parameters: $\sqrt{s} = 3~\text{TeV}$, $\mathcal{L}_{int} = 4~\text{ab}^{-1}$, and $(P_{e^+}, P_{e^-}) = (0, -80\%)$ beam polarization\footnote{The effects of beam polarization were not considered in the aforementioned previous analysis.
+The current results, which include this effect, allow for a more direct comparison with other references.}.
 Our analysis significantly extends Ref.~\cite{Chakraborty:2018khw} by properly accounting for polarization effects - while the original study used unpolarized cross sections, we demonstrate that the $(0,-80\%)$ configuration enhances both signal and background processes by a consistent factor of 1.8.
 Using these corrected cross sections, we derive updated 95\% CL exclusion limits ($\mathcal{Z}_{\text{excl}} = 1.645$) that reflect realistic CLIC operation.
 Our results conclusively establish that a 3 TeV CLIC would achieve sensitivity to heavy neutrino mixing parameters that is improved by approximately two orders of magnitude relative to projected hadron collider capabilities, while maintaining competitive performance with other CLIC search channels.